binxio/simple-iap-proxy/README.md

 simple-iap-proxy client [flags]

 Flags:
   -t, --target-url string         to forward requests to -a, --iap-audience string       of the IAP application -s, --service-account string    to impersonate
   -u, --use-default-credentials   use default credentials instead of gcloud configuration -C, --configuration string      name of gcloud configuration to use for credentials -G, --to-gke                    proxy to GKE clusters in the project -H, --to-host strings           proxy to these hosts, specified as regular expression
-    --http-protocol             listen on HTTP instead of HTTPS
+      --http-protocol             proxy listens using HTTP instead of HTTPS

+Global Flags:
+  -k, --key-file string           key file for serving https -c, --certificate-file string   certificate of the server -p, --project string            google project id to use -P, --port int                  port to listen on (default 8080) -d, --debug                     provide debug information
 ```

 ## simple-iap-proxy gke-server